 Epidemiological studies can provide direct evidence of human health impacts 15. of specific exposures.
 Thus, interspecies uncertainty factors used with toxicological studies are not necessary, but additional factors may be required to account for other sources of variability.
 For risk assessment, human studies are preferred if available.
-Experimental designs (for example, randomised controlled trials (RCTs), intervention studies, natural experiments, chamber studies, food challenge) can be particularly powerful in establishing causality and estimating the dose-response.
-However, epidemiological studies are often observational in design (cohort, case-control, cross-sectional, descriptive).
-It is often claimed that a cohort study, or case-control study nested within a cohort provides the most robust evidence, but this is not always the case - there is no rigid hierarchy of study designs, and the most appropriate type of evidence is highly context and guestion-specific.
-Some of the limitations of individual studies can be overcome by triangulation across contexts and study design.
+Experimental designs (for example, randomised controlled trials (RCTs), other intervention studies, natural experiments, chamber studies, food challenge) can be particularly powerful in establishing causality and estimating the dose-response.
+However, epidemiological studies are often observational in design (cohort, casecontrol, cross-sectional, descriptive).
+It is often claimed that a cohort study, or casecontrol study nested within a cohort, de facto provides the most robust evidence, but this is not always the case - there is no rigid hierarchy of study designs, and the most appropriate type of evidence is highly context and question-specific.
 Observational studies are susceptible to potential biases and confounding effects which the design and analysis of the study attempts to mitigate.
 A common problem encountered is uncertainty about the exposure characterisation.
 For risk assessment, it is also important to consider whether results are generalizable from the study population to the population for whom the risk assessment is being carried out (e.g. general population, infants and toddlers).
 It has always been an aim of epidemiology to estimate causal effects, and a variety of methods have been used to do this.
 Recently, approaches based upon formal causal inference have been developed in which the aim of an observational study is to attempt to obtain the same effect estimate as would have been obtained with the RCT (Pearl, 2009; Pearl and Mackenzie, 2018).
-However, epidemiologists continue to also use a variety of other methods to assess causality, e.g. by triangulation across a variety of contexts and study designs, rather than relying on one 'ideal' study.
+However, epidemiologists continue to also use a variety of other methods to assess causality, e.g. by triangulation across a variety of contexts and study designs, rather than relying on one 'ideal' study, which can help overcome limitations in individual studies.

-16. Toxicological studies provide mechanistic and experimental evidence of potential for causal associations and can form the basis of dose-response estimation if appropriate information is not available from human studies.
+16. Toxicological studies provide mechanistic and experimental evidence for causal associations and can form the basis of dose-response estimation if appropriate information is not available from human studies.
 Toxicological studies are, in general, planned experiments designed to answer specific scientific questions.
-Different treatments or interventions are imposed on experimental material and potential biases are controlled by aspects of design such as randomization.
+Different treatments or interventions are imposed on experimental tissues or animals and potential biases are controlled by aspects of design such as randomization.
 Effects can then be considered to have been caused by the experimental intervention.
 However, toxicological studies are not always good predictors of the impact of an exposure on the whole system in humans, including where the biologic response in humans may be affected by other concurrent exposures (e.g. lifestyle factors, diet) or influenced by variability in toxicokinetics or the microbiome.